Gabriela-and-Justin/Zillow-Clustering-Project/README.md

 ***

-## Data Science Pipeline:
+### Data Science Pipeline:

-#### Plan
-- State project description and goals
-- Explore Zillow data using CodeUp's MySQL database
-- Form initial hypotheses and brainstorm ideas

 #### 1. Acquire
+- Connect to the SQL company database (login credentials required)
+- Summarize initial data to determine how data needs to be prepared and cleaned
 - Define functions to:
     - Create a connection url to access the CodeUp's SQL database using personal credentials
     - Acquire Zillow data from MySQL and return as a dataframe
     - Create a .csv file of acquired data
 - All functions to acquire data are included in [acquire.py](https://github.com/Gabriela-and-Justin/Zillow-Clustering-Project/blob/master/acquire.py)
-- Summarize initial data to determine how data needs to be prepared and cleaned

 #### 2. Prepare
 - Review data and address any missing or erroneous values